DHager/stock_stats_demo/README.md

 A demo involving access to the Quandl WIKI Prices API and analysis of the data.

+This demo deliberately does NOT use quandl's own python package.

 ## Requirements

 Requires Python 3.x